Afghan govt meets Taliban in Tehran: Iran - RFI

 An Afghan government delegation met with Taliban representatives in Tehran Wednesday, the Iranian foreign ministry said, as the Islamist militia pressed a lightning advance amid the pullout of US troops.

+But he made no reference to any Afghan government delegation, saying only that Stanikzai was holding talks with "some Afghan personalities".

+"They will discuss and exchange opinions on the current situation of the country and finding a solution through talks," Mujahid added.

-Zarif hailed the "defeat" of US troops after two decades of war that had caused "extensive damage" but warned of the "unfavourable results of continuing the conflict in Afghanistan".
+In his opening remarks, the Iranian foreign minister hailed the "defeat" of US troops after two decades of war that had caused "extensive damage" but warned of the "unfavourable results of continuing the conflict".

 Iran hosts several million Afghan refugees and migrant workers and is deeply concerned about the intensifying turmoil in the neighbouring country.